The-OpenROAD-Project/OpenLane/advanced_readme.md

 **Note 2:** Currently, all these commands must be run in sequence and none should be omitted.

+**Note 3:** You can pass the -design, -tag, etc.. flags to ```./flow.tcl -interactive``` directly without the need of entering the interactive mode and then executing the prep command.

 **We will be adding more about the procs and the options that could be used inside the interactive mode soon**